-3D Systems (NYSE: DDD) is slated to report its fourth-quarter and full-year 2017 earnings after the market close on Wednesday, Feb.
-28. Prime rival Stratasys is on deck to report on the same day, though before the market open.
+3D Systems (NYSE: DDD) is slated to report its fourth-quarter and full-year 2018 results after the market closes on Thursday, Feb.
+28.

-Here are the year-ago quarterly results to use as benchmarks.
+Here are the year-ago quarter's results to use as benchmarks.

 Adjusted earnings per share (EPS)

 For context, Wall Street expects 3D Systems to deliver fourth-quarter adjusted EPS of $0.07 on revenue of $180.8 million, representing growth of 40% and 2%, respectively, year over year.
 While long-term investors shouldn't place much importance on the Street's near-term estimates, they can be helpful to know, because they often help explain market reactions.